Swifterhtmler/Rikser-Browser/README.md

 For MacOS Catalina and later use ```Git Clone url``` and then run ```npm run package``` and to make executable .dmg file use ```npm run make```

-And then move the app to appliaction directory.
+And then move the app to appliaction directory (/applications).

 Rikser browser is currently under deveploment